SaidiTsingwa/Demo-repo/README.md

 # Demo
-This is my first program
+This is my first code
+I will make it